krb5/krb5/doc/admin/conf_files/kadm5_acl.rst

 (line 4) Any ``root`` principal in ``ATHENA.MIT.EDU`` can inquire, list, or change the password of their null instance, but not any other null instance.
-(Here, "\*1" denotes a back-reference to the first component of the actor principal.)
+(Here, ``*1`` denotes a back-reference to the component matching the first wildcard in the actor principal.)

 (line 5) Any principal in the realm ``ATHENA.MIT.EDU`` (except for ``joeadmin@ATHENA.MIT.EDU``, as mentioned above) has inquire